Tiva Lab ASM 01: Getting Started with ARM Assembly Language Programming

 High-level computer programming languages have a level of abstraction between the code and the processor.
-The abstraction means that the programmer never has to worry about the details of the computer, and this also allows programmer to write code that could run on various different processors.
-All the high-level programming language need to be converted into assembly language and then into machine code.
-The executable code in high level language is huge, and hence it sometimes not efficient.
+The abstraction means that the programmer never has to worry about the details of the computer, and this also allows the programmer to write code that could run on various different processors.
+All the high-level programming languages need to be converted into assembly language and then into machine code.
+The executable code in the high level language is huge, and hence it sometimes not efficient.
 This means that if performance is critical, the programmer might have to write their code differently.

 The best way of getting the performance is by understanding how the machine works so that the programmer can do large architectural transformations that a compiler can't easily.
-Assembly language is a really good way of learning these performance in details, since it helps programmers understand practical concepts of computer such as what a registry is and how it is used.
+Assembly language is a really good way of learning this performance in detail since it helps programmers understand practical concepts of the computer such as what a registry is and how it is used.
 Assembly language uses a symbolic designation of programming elements instead of machine code, so it is considered to be a low-level language, compare with other transitional computer languages such as C and Java.

 One advantage of assembly language programming has to do with its use in increasing the running speed of programs.
 Should an algorithm be optimally complex, we can choose to write instructions using assembly language in order to achieve faster execution times.

 Assembly language is not without its disadvantages.
 It is not portable, meaning an application written for a PC would not run on ARM devices.
 In addition, a program in assembly language is more difficult to write and takes more time than a program written in C or another high-level language.